-As from January 2019, we are now no longer full-time nomads.
-Due to the Squire being diagnosed as having Bone Marrow cancer [Primary Myelofibrosis], we have had to reevaluate our life.
+As of January 2019, we are no longer full-time nomads [my previous blog title was Globalhousesitterx2.
+This is mainly due to the Squire being diagnosed with Bone Marrow cancer [Primary Myelofibrosis], and we have had to reevaluate our life.
+A stem cell transplant occurred in September 2021.

 To reflect this and our new home back in New Zealand, a change of blog title was needed.
 The result is the birth of “Life at No.22” with the inclusion of Globalhousesitterx2 posts.